nolleh/rsp/README.md

 > using binary protocol and protobuf (far-much-lighter ~but hard to debug~ than that of json or...)

 terms `platform` meaning
-> can be used other business logic.
+> can be used other business logic by using shared_library
+> meaning:
+> 1. after enter the room, communication between client <-> server is bypassed to library (contents logic), so with this platform, you can implement `ANY` (Game/Chatting) logic that need to communicate with `same room users` that CANNOT BE (effectively) accomplished with `http`
-> meaning: after enter the room, the rooms' logic is changable by shared library
+> 2. after enter the room, the rooms' logic is `ALSO` changeable by shared library `WHILE RUNNING SERVER` (with-no-shutdown-time)

 it is open to use,
 but plz represent where it [from](https://github.com/nolleh/rsp) and